Pam Clark, Chm.

 · For Department Little Miss Poppy consideration, participant must submit a Little Miss Poppy scrapbook (8 ½” x 11”) containing photographs and clippings illustrating how she promoted the American Legion Auxiliary poppy in her unit.
 Only those scrapbooks that contain a self-addressed envelope with postage will be returned.
 Although every effort will be made to return the scrapbook, accidents do happen, so all entrants must allow for that risk.

-· Criteria for judging Little Miss Poppy Scrapbook entries:
+· Criteria for judging Little Miss Poppy Scrapbook entries are:

 § Costume(there is no specific dress code or particular dress color for Miss Poppy)